SERGIO RAMOS LITE? Ganiu Is Kotoko’s Mr. Do-It-All & Pillar of Reliability

-That intervention, though, wasn’t the only major contribution from Ganiyu in a man-of-the-match display that ensured Kotoko left Sogakope with something to show for an afternoon’s hard labour.
-Only minutes before that game-saving clearance, Ganiyu had soared at the other end to connect productively with a freekick from Ibrahim, canceling out Liberty’s first-half lead.
+That intervention, though, wasn’t the only major contribution from Ganiu in a man-of-the-match display that ensured Kotoko left Sogakope with something to show for an afternoon’s hard labour.
+Only minutes before that game-saving clearance, Ganiu had soared at the other end to connect productively with a freekick from Ibrahim, canceling out Liberty’s first-half lead.

-Ganiyu, remarkably, has got a fifth of those — joint-highest, in fact — opening his account from a distant freekick, teed up by teammate Fabio Gama, to kick-start a 4-0 rout of Bechem United.
-A month later, with Kotoko tied 1-1 at home to Dreams FC, Ganiyu converted a penalty that set his team on its way to a fine 3-1 victory.
+Ganiu, remarkably, has got a fifth of those — joint-highest, in fact — opening his account from a distant freekick, teed up by teammate Fabio Gama, to kick-start a 4-0 rout of Bechem United.
+A month later, with Kotoko tied 1-1 at home to Dreams FC, Ganiu converted a penalty that set his team on its way to a fine 3-1 victory.

 In a sport where players are no longer measured merely by the metrics of their traditional positions on the pitch, the modern centre-back isn’t content with just putting in a great shift at the back.